 Types of court

-Deals with the most serious cases including all cases of rape and murder.
+Deals with the most serious criminal cases.
 There is no limit on the length of custodial sentence or amount of fine that this court may impose.

 Deals with all other criminal cases and: